 The financial statements of the Bank has been prepared in accordance with the Malaysian Financial Reporting Standards ("MFRSs"), International Financial Reporting Standards ("IFRSs"), Companies Act, 1965 in Malaysia, and Syariah requirements.
-The accounting policies adopted by the Bank are consistent with those adopted in the most recent annual financial statements for the year ended 31 December 2013, except for the adoption of the following MFRSs, Amendments to MFRSs and IC Interpretation during the current financial year end.
+The accounting policies adopted by the Bank are consistent with those adopted in the most recent annual financial statements for the year ended 31 December 2014.